adamcobabe/mrv/doc/source/gui.rst

 More complex user interface easily have several layouts in complex hierarchical relationships, updating the user interface properly and efficiently becomes a daunting task.

 The solution is to pack the user interface elements into modules which are not doing anything else than fulfilling a specific task.
-These modules provide an interface to interact with them, and events to react to them.
+These modules provide an interface to interact with them, they send :ref:`Signals <signals-label>` to in order for others to respond to them, or they receive Signals of others themselves.

 This way, complex user interfaces can be assembled in a more controllable fashion, events bind the different indepenent modules together::
 	>>> class Additor(Button):